 But before digging deep into each stat, let’s have a quick look at some…

-Before we examine the most revealing children of divorce statistics and how divorce impacts children, it’s important to take a look at divorce rate statistics by year.
-The divorce statistics for 2018 show that one in every three marriages results in divorce.
+Before examining the most revealing children of divorce statistics and how divorce impacts children, it’s important to take a look at divorce rate statistics by year.
+The latest divorce statistics show that one in every three marriages ends a divorce.

 This is a very high figure, to say the least!

-Moreover, according to research published by the United Nations, the United States has the third-highest divorce rate in the world.
+Moreover, according to research published by the United Nations, the United States has the third-highest divorce rate globally.
 According to the CDC, the current divorce rate in the US is 2.9 per 1,000 people.

-However, while the divorce rate is dropping, the number of people getting married is also on the decline.
-This indicates that, for certain segments of the population, both marriage and divorce are out of reach.
+However, while the divorce rate is dropping, the number of people getting married is also declining.
+This indicates that both marriage and divorce are out of reach for certain segments of the population.

 (Source: Michael A. Gardner)

-There are a number of different reasons why people get divorced.
+There are several different reasons why people get divorced.
 Of course, everyone has their own unique situation.

 However, divorced families statistics reveal that 73% of people get divorced because of a lack of commitment.
 After this, 56% get divorced because they argue too much, and 55% get divorced because of cheating.

-Aside from this, 46% of people say the reason that they got divorced is that they got married too young.
-45% had unrealistic expectations when it came to marriage, while 44% got divorced because their partnership was not equal.
+Aside from this, 46% of people say that they got divorced because they got married too young.
+45% had unrealistic expectations regarding marriage, while 44% got divorced because their partnership was not equal.